galvdat-hthieu/vgupe2024_team8/Report.md

 - GUI of the Employee Management
 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/130123521/ff984017-9e0e-454b-999f-63e06c7638a8" width="500" height="400">

-- To search employee, fill out at least 1 data into 1 of 3 fields at the top left of the GUI.
+- To search employee, fill out at least 1 data into 1 of 3 fields at the top left of the GUI and click Search.

-You can view employee information more easily by clicking "View", it will display complete information.
+- To view employee information:  select an employee on the list -> click "View".
+It will display complete information.

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/130123521/de7348f0-72af-4f4c-ae06-ccbb0c963a59" width="500" height="400">